Pavakkai Pitlai

 Red chillies long – 4 Nos

-Coriander Seeds – 2 tablespoon
+Coriander Seeds – 2 tablespoons

 Urad dhal-1 teaspoon

-Bengal gram dhal – 3 tablespoon
+Bengal gram dhal – 2 tablespoons

 Black Pepper – 1 teaspoon